duffee/Mojolicious_session_example/docs/Advent_calendar/Browser_Diet.md

 I spent a well-caffeinated afternoon trying to do that with Mojolicious.
-I've been 'round the houses, and _spoiler alert_ I didn't find the answer until the end, kind of like your favourite Christmas animated special with a small woodland creature narrating "The Gruffalo's HTTP header".
+I've been 'round the houses, and _spoiler alert_ I didn't find the answer until the very end, kind of like your favourite Christmas animated special with a small woodland creature narrating "The Gruffalo's HTTP header".